 If you’re a writer anything like myself, you’ve got a handful of manuscripts finished, languishing in desk drawers, or in your Dropbox gathering virtual dust.
 I love to write, but I am not as excited about editing.
 So a manuscript often finds itself abandoned shortly after completion for a variety of reasons – time, interest in new projects, distaste for editing.
 Whatever the reason, if you want to transition from writing to publishing, bite the bullet and do some editing.

 Editing need not be a chore though!
-Just like I mentioned in our DIY Cover tips blog, editing often is best handled by a professional.
-Even if you plan to hire a pro to fine tune the editing, you must do some review and revision yourself.
+Even if you plan to hire a pro to fine-tune the manuscript, you must do some review and revision yourself.
 And if you plan to do all the work yourself, you really must focus and do your best to ensure the editing serves the book and achieves your goals for the manuscript.

 How does an author edit their own work?